 When does the new price become live on Amazon?

 The new price will first be queued and must pass pricing rules and error tests before it can go live.
 Amazon’s pricing criteria must also be met, so if your new price is deemed too low or too high, the repricing will not complete.

 With this in mind, it’s best to set a floor and ceiling price on your products to avoid creating issues with automatic repricing.
 Once matched, the new price will typically be live within approximately 15 minutes under current rules but can take up to an hour if there are new rules or changed parameters involved.

 Are there any occasions when repricing won’t happen?

 Yes.
 The repricing process won’t take place on products which are flagged as fixed price, are set not to reprice or are out of stock.

 Using Amazon repricing software to boost your sales has the advantage of helping you deal with the constant pricing war often seen on the Amazon platform.
 It’s a hugely competitive marketplace, and any process which provides a stress-free solution to help you stay competitive is always going to be a welcome relief to most sellers.

 The nature of Amazon is such that there will always be competition between sellers in whichever niche you choose to sell, so it’s vital to monitor your prices and stay competitive.
 Manually monitoring competition is not a good use of your time, and Amazon repricing software perfectly helps out in this respect.

-Repricer.com provides price management and intelligence for multichannel sellers and is a proud member of Amazon’s Marketplace Developer Council.
+Repricer.com is the fastest Amazon repricer on the market and a proud member of Amazon’s Marketplace Developer Council.
 Try repricing free for 14 days and increase your profits on Amazon, eBay, Walmart, Shopify and more.